 Support for query pushdown in rowstore data column addition scenarios

-During rowstore SCAN operations, if there is no intersection between the major sstable and other data sources (i.e., no rowid matches), the SCAN operation is pushed down to the storage layer.
-After a major compaction, when new columns are added, the SCAN operation can theoretically be pushed down.
-However, if the parsing of the new column fails, the pushdown operation will fail, and the system will fall back to the less efficient row-by-row read method.
-The new version introduces special optimizations for this scenario, supporting query pushdown to the storage layer to improve query performance.
+During a rowstore SCAN, if there is no intersection between the major sstable and other rowids, the SCAN is pushed down to the storage layer.
+When new columns are added after the merge, the SCAN can theoretically be pushed down, but if the new columns fail to parse, the pushdown fails, and the system reverts to a less efficient row-by-row read.
+The new version optimizes this scenario by supporting query pushdown to the storage layer, thereby improving query performance.

-The columnstore replica feature introduced in V4.3.3 had some limitations, such as supporting only a single C replica, not allowing direct full import of columnstore data to C replicas, and lacking user-friendliness.
-The new version addresses these limitations by allowing multiple C replicas to be specified in a cluster and supporting direct full import of columnstore data to C replicas.
+The columnar replica feature introduced in V4.3.3 had some limitations, such as supporting only a single C replica, not allowing direct full import of columnar data to C replicas, and lacking user-friendliness.
+The new version removes these limitations, allowing multiple C replicas to be specified in a cluster and supporting direct full import of columnar data to C replicas.
 It also introduces the system view

-CDB/DBA_OB_CS_REPLICA_STATSfor displaying the progress of columnstore replica conversion at the partition and log stream levels, making it easier for users to monitor the status of columnstore replicas.
+CDB/DBA_OB_CS_REPLICA_STATSto display the progress of columnar replica conversion at the partition and log stream levels, making it easier for users to monitor columnar replica status.

 After the optimizer generates a nested loop join plan, the plan is sensitive to the number of rows in the driving table.
-If the estimated number of rows in the driving table is significantly smaller than the actual number, the actual execution performance of the plan may severely degrade.
+If the estimated number of rows in the driving table is too small, the actual execution performance of the plan may significantly degrade.
 In OLAP scenarios, the data volume is usually large, and the benefits of using a nested loop join plan are limited.
-Therefore, in AP scenarios, the default is to generate a hash join plan, and a nested loop join plan is only generated in non-equi join scenarios.
+Therefore, in AP scenarios, the default is to generate a hash join plan, and a nested loop join plan is only generated in non-equality join scenarios.

 V4.3.5